- Creating IB Diploma Unit Plans video

 Unit Outline: A menu streamlining navigation, providing a snapshot of overall progress, and quick links to navigate throughout the planner.
 Your menu will switch to a Lite Menu view to provide addition screen space when planning.

-Ongoing Reflections: Click the speech bubble icon to open the right-hand side Reflection section. @Tag colleagues to bring them in to the conversation and leave reflections throughout the unit.
+Ongoing Reflections: Click the speech bubble icon to open the right-hand side Reflection section. @Mention colleagues to bring them in to the conversation and leave reflections throughout the unit.